I Was Bored With My Hair. The Baroque Bob Is The Change I Needed

 What is the upkeep of the baroque bob?

-Surprisingly the baroque bob has been one of the easiest haircuts to work with on a daily basis, and my Dyson Airwrap has been invaluable.
+Surprisingly the baroque bob has been one of the easiest haircuts to work with on a daily basis, and my Dyson Airwrap, £399.99, has been invaluable.
 For a mid-week refresh, I either use the small barrels around the frame of my face to enhance the shape and to reignite volume, or I use the round brush attachments to just curl the hair under for a sleek bob look with flicked up ends à la my forever muse, Laura Harrier.
-If you’d rather spend less, try BaByliss Hot Air Styler.
+If you’d rather spend less, try BaByliss Keratin Shine Volume Hot Air Styler, £33.

 AdvertisementADVERTISEMENT

 Some days, when I don’t have the time or energy to style my hair in bouncy waves to achieve the baroque look, I can let it sit chunky above my shoulders, and this is equally as stylish (look to Chelsea-based hairstylists, The Hair Bros, if you need convincing).
-If you aren’t a pro at adding waves or curls to your hair, this is something to consider before booking in: the baroque part is really in your hands.
-That said, a blunt, chin-length bob is easy.
+If you aren’t a dab hand at waves or curls, this is something to consider before booking in: the baroque part is really in your hands.
+That said, a blunt, mid-length bob is easy.
 Thanks to its sharpness, it tends to look neat with minimal effort.
 Plus, you can tie it back when you are edging closer to hair-wash day.

 If you have medium-thickness or fine hair, the style isn’t a write-off, but you might need a few extra products to give your hair some extra lift.
-“Simply blowdry with your favorite volumizing mousse and leave it in Velcro rollers,” suggests Antonio.
-I particularly like Color Wow Xtra Large Bombshell Volumizer.
+“Simply blowdry with your favourite volumising mousse and leave it in Velcro rollers,” suggests Antonio.
+I particularly like Color Wow Xtra Large Bombshell Volumizer, £24, alongside Boots Self Stick Hair Rollers in size medium, £4.
 Lastly, “Spray plenty of texture spray at the roots and dress curls out with a soft brush to achieve that true Hollywood glamour finish,” adds Antonio.
-Try a Nylon Paddle Brush and Oribe Dry Texturizing Spray.
+Try Kent Brushes Large Natural Bristle and Nylon Paddle Brush, £11, and Oribe Dry Texturizing Spray, £22.

 Like with every bob hairstyle, you will need to have regular trims to keep the length short and sharp.
-To help in between cuts, I nourish my hair with Charlotte Mensah Manketti Oil on the tips every other day.
-If you have finer hair, a light serum like the Virtue Healing Oil, will keep your hair strong.
+To help in between cuts, I nourish my hair with Charlotte Mensah Manketti Oil, £17, on the tips every other day.
+If you have finer hair, a light serum like the Percy and Reed Volumising No Oil Oil, £20, will keep your lengths strong.

 Before my baroque bob, I was bored with my hair, but this chunky-ended cut is a welcome revamp.